 Tips for Online Dating Website Profile

 But while websites and smartphone apps have changed the dating landscape and made it easier than ever before to hook up with a person you like, there are still some basics you need to get right and pitfalls you definitely must avoid.
 Because while connecting with potential dates may be faster than ever, people are just as quick to make a yes or no decision when they see your online profile.
-One dodgy photo or a boring bio can often kill any interest stone dead.
+One dodgy photo or a boring bio can often kill any interest stone.

 So what are the dos and don’ts of online dating?
 And how do you go about making yourself stand out from a – fast-growing – crowd?

-For privacy, Seeking Arrangement allows you to disguise your photo in certain ways.
-Basically bluring or masking features like eyes or distinctive tattoes is alowed but using a celebrity photo (like subbing in a shot of Clooney or a Kardashian) is a no-no, no matter how close you think the resemblance is.
-Also, if you do use a photo, do make sure you don’t have your kids in it – that’s against SeekingArrangement policies (and most dating sites).
-For more information, read our SeekingArrangement review.
+For privacy, Seeking allows you to disguise your photo in certain ways.
+Blurring or masking features like eyes or distinctive tattoos is allowed but using a celebrity photo (like subbing in a shot of Clooney or a Kardashian) is a no-no, no matter how close you think the resemblance is.
+If you use a photo, make sure you don’t have your kids in it – that’s against SeekingArrangement policies (and most dating sites).
+For more information, read our Seeking review.

 Be Yourself – this links in with the above.
 Use your own ‘voice’ when typing your bio and selling yourself.
-Try not to sound like a box-ticking robot where you are going through the motions in order to attract as many dates as possible.
-People will sense that you are being disingenuous; seasoned site users can spot a faker from a mile away, and as online dating fraud is a very real thing it can start alarm bells ringing.
+Try not to sound like a box-ticking robot where you are going through the motions to attract as many dates as possible.
+People will sense that you are disingenuous; seasoned site users can spot a faker from a mile away, and as online dating fraud is a very real thing, it can start alarm bells ringing.
 People will swerve to avoid you as a result.
 Inject some humour into your profile to show you are human – but don’t go too far.
 It is very easy to think you are endearing yourself to others by being self-deprecating but never undersell yourself or write anything that could damage your chances (for example: ‘I’m bubbly and fun but could probably lose a few pounds lol’).

-Spellcheck is Your Friend – in today’s world of Twitter, WhatsApp and SMS texts, many people don’t place a lot of importance on spelling and grammar.
+Spellcheck is Your Friend – in the world of Twitter, WhatsApp and SMS texts, many people don’t place much importance on spelling and grammar.
 Don’t be that person.
 It is a fact that many people will dismiss a profile completely if it is poorly written, no matter how attractive you look or what you have accomplished in life.
 Take your time when writing anything before posting it on the dating website – if need be, use a Word or Pages document first and proofread it until your eyes water.
 With your bio, the right words are everything… but they have to be in the right order first!

 I Want, I Want, I Want – we all have our idea of the perfect partner, somebody who will push all our buttons and do the right thing for us.
-However, demanding this ‘ideal match’ with a shopping list of perfection – ‘must be blonde, blue eyes, intelligent, funny’ or ‘Wanted: tall, good looking, wealthy and the strong, silent type’ – is incredibly off-putting, not to mention tedious.
+However, demanding this ‘ideal match’ with a shopping list of perfection – ‘must be blonde, blue eyes, intelligent, funny or ‘Wanted: tall, good looking, wealthy and the strong, silent type – is incredibly off-putting, not to mention tedious.
 People will glaze over or skip to the next profile (or probably both).
 Instead, describe what you are looking for in a relaxed yet unique way: ‘Cinema trips aren’t much fun on your own – and everyone stares at you – so if you want to share some popcorn, come along!’
 Try being warm and down to earth – not barking out a list of demands.
 People will respond in kind.

-Avoid Cliché… and Sex! – ‘seeking my soulmate’ is as cobwebbed and creaky a phrase as they come, and is now known to put off potential dates.
+Avoid Cliché… and Sex! – ‘seeking my soulmate’ is as cobwebbed and creaky a phrase as they come and is now known to put off potential dates.
 Avoid it.
 And steer clear of nonsense such as ‘want romantic long walks in the park’ or ‘desperately searching for someone to stroll through the surf with’ and all the other sub-Mills and Boon efforts.
-You may want to do them, and may in fact get to do them, just don’t put them in your profile.
+You may want to do them and may, in fact, get to do them.
+Just don’t put them in your profile.
 Also: sex.
 Don’t mention it at all.
-You will attract the wrong type of person, and encourage them to contact you seeking no-strings-attached hook-ups.
+You will attract the wrong type of person and encourage them to contact you seeking no-strings-attached hookups.

 Finish with a Flourish

-All the best stories (be they films, novels or plays) have some kind of hook built into the narrative, designed to keep the reader or audience holding their breath or anticipating more.
-Your profile should include one too, preferably at the end of your bio.
+All the best stories (be they films, novels or plays) have some hook built into the narrative, designed to keep the reader or audience holding their breath or anticipating more.
+Your profile should include one, too, preferably at the end of your bio.
 Leave the reader wanting more, leave them wanting to get in touch with you.
 Make it enticing and intriguing – and watch the emails come flooding in.

 Photographs – keep them simple.
 Look into the camera – research has shown that women who look directly at the lens receive significantly more replies than those whose picture shows them gazing into the distance.
 And avoid the dreaded, pouty ‘duck face’ – men really, really do not like them.

 Keywords – try to include a few specific words in your profile.
 It has been shown that words or phrases such as ‘laughing’ and ‘easy-going’ attract more hits.
-Research more of them, and use them.
+Research more of them and use them.

 Be a Tease – flirt a little.
 Edge towards suggestive, but don’t go too far.
 This, coupled with your display of self-confidence, will make you a magnet for males on dating sites.